fpjohnston/TECO-64/README.md

 ### Future Directions

-The following lists some of what has been considered for future versions of of TECO.
+The following may be implemented in future versions of TECO.

 - Support for compilers other than *gcc*.
 - Support for other operating systems, especially OpenVMS.
-- An alternative buffer handling module (such as one using a rope buffer).
+- An alternative buffer handling module (e.g., a rope buffer).
 - An alternative paging module (to allow backward paging when no virtual memory is available).
-- Automated procedures for performing recursion testing.

 ### Contact Information